CatastrophiClam/Poker_Simulator/src/data/README.md

 #### Action Stats
 - Bet, raise, 3-bet, reraise percentages

+## Design
+- There will be 2 types of data we need to keep track of: accumulative data and non-accumulative data

+### Accumulative Data
+- This is data that can't be aggregated - we have to store the whole thing every time
+- Eg. Whole rounds of poker, the hands that a player plays, etc
+- The amount of data will accumulate with the amount of rounds run, so keeping track of this data will limit the amount of rounds we can run

+### Non-Accumulative Data
+- Data that can be aggregated
+- Eg. Total winnings of a player, win percentages of hands
+- This data does not increase with the amount of rounds run

+### Data Stores
+- We store all necessary data using data stores
+- Each data store stores one particular metric we want to measure and provides methods to log and recall those metrics
+- This way we can easily and declaratively choose which metrics we want to keep track of each session

 ## Notable Statistics
 - Voluntarily put money in pot (VPIP)% of all hands - how loose-tight player is